Wondering what are the worst jobs for introverts? Check out this list and the best career alternatives to these jobs.

 Event planners lead busy lives as they are the go-to person when pulling off huge parties, trade shows, bazaars, and corporate events under pressure.
 Also, event planners need to build key relationships not just with their clients, but also with vendors and suppliers.

-The amount of social interaction event planners goes through day by day is enough can easily intimidate an introvert, so shy people should just steer clear of this role.
+The amount of social interaction event planners go through day by day can easily intimidate an introvert, so shy people should just steer clear of this role.

 Salary: $51,892 per year